 Barakzai MD, Khalid A, Sheer ZZ, Khan F, Nadeem N, Khan N, Hilal K. Interobserver reliability of among pediatric radiologists and residents in ultrasound evaluation of intraventricular hemorrhage in premature infants.
 World J Radiol 2022; In press

-Core Tip: While potential for interobserver variability exists in all imaging modalities, it is the highest in ultrasound.
+Core Tip: While possibility of interobserver variability exists in all imaging modalities, it is the highest in ultrasound.
 Interobserver variability in ultrasound may result from technical errors such as inadequate gain/depth settings, incomplete anatomic interrogation, or error in misinterpretation.
-For a given ultrasound examination, both the image acquisition and interpretive skills improve with increasing experience.
-Differences in identification and grading of intraventricular hemorrhage may affect the clinical outcome like morbidity, and the subsequent management options.
+During ultrasound examination, both the image acquisition and interpretive skills improve with increasing experience.
+Differences in identification and grading of intraventricular hemorrhage may affect the clinical outcome, and the subsequent management options.

 INTRODUCTION

 Intraventricular hemorrhage (IVH) is a major neurological complication of prematurity.
 In neonates weighing less than 1500 g, the incidence of IVH reaches up to 27% whereas, in extremely preterm infants weighing 500-750 g, the prevalence is about 45%[1].
 A substantial subgroup of premature infants with moderate to severe IVH develops neurologic sequelae including an elevated risk of post-hemorrhagic hydrocephalus, cerebral palsy, and mental retardation, while infants with mild IVH are at risk of developmental disabilities[2-4].
-IVH and its neurologic and psychiatric sequelae are a major public health concern around the globe[5].
+IVH and its neurologic and psychiatric sequelae are a major public health concern worldwide[5].

 The multifaceted etiology of IVH is primarily attributed to the intrinsic fragility of the germinal matrix vasculature and the disturbance in the cerebral blood flow.
 The germinal matrix exhibits rapid angiogenesis in contrast to other brain regions causing its high vascular density.
 Hemorrhages occurring in the germinal matrix often rupture through the ependyma into the lateral ventricle and are then referred to as IVH[6].